|

 our friendly contributors, suggested that we add a section on rain.
 He sent

-We have added the detail of the frogs in the rain by Kuniyoshi to the left.
+Below is a detail of the frogs in the rain by Kuniyoshi to the left.

 The full print shows little frogs